-As described in 25, the scope and degree of due diligence is a function of the target's portfolio and the acquirer's risk analysis.
+The scope and degree of due diligence is a function of the target's portfolio and the acquirer's risk analysis.
 Bankruptcy, tax and litigation searches are typically run by third-party service providers that search multiple local and national databases to determine any issues.

-With respect to title to the property, the acquirer may engage a title insurance company to perform title searches.
-These searches check land records and other sources to determine the current owner's state of title (eg, ownership and any encumbrances, conditions, covenants or restrictions to which such ownership is subject) and any issues of which the acquirer should be aware.
+Concerning title to the property, the acquirer may engage a title insurance company to perform title searches.
+These searches check land records and other sources to determine the current owner's state of title (eg, ownership and any encumbrances, conditions, covenants or restrictions to which that ownership is subject) and any issues of which the acquirer should be aware.
 If the target does not currently have title insurance policies, the acquirer may purchase the policies, which provide coverage against claims by third parties against an owner's title to real property.